oist/mcmc-date-container/README.md

 ```
 ./run -a -r "$(pwd)/mcmc-date-container/mcmcdate.sif" -f analysis.conf -c -k ug f p
 ```
+where
+- with the `-a` option we ask for `Apptainer` instead of a local Haskell installation,
+- with `-r` we specify the absolute path to the Apptainer image,
+- with `-f` we specify the analysis configuration file,
+- with `-c` we activate calibrations,
+- with `-k` we activate constraints,
+- with `ug` we ask for uncorrelated gamma molecular clock model,
+- with `f` we ask for a full covariant likelihood matrix
+- and finally with `p` we run the preparation step of `mcmc-date`.

 Run mcmc-date analysis:
 ```
 ./run -a -r "$(pwd)/mcmc-date-container/mcmcdate.sif" -f analysis.conf -c -k ug f r
 ```
+where all the options are the same as above except replacing `p` (prepare) with `r` (run), thus running the tree dating analysis.

 Analyze the results:
 ```